“To the LAW and to the TESTIMONY: if they speak not according to this word,

 Thus there she stood, with her eyes tightly closed, light bathing the sunroom wall,

-And the God who hears every prayer, lovingly responded to her call.
+And the God who hears every prayer, then responded to her quiet call.

-Oh yes, and how, for as my mother raised her head and opened her eyes,
+Oh yes, and how, 'cause as my mother raised her head and opened her eyes,

 She saw the answer written across the sunroom wall, and felt joy rise.